 The airport's Blue Suede Service is a volunteer group of local retirees who answer passenger questions regarding gates, directions to baggage claim and ground transportation, restroom locations, types of restaurants, etc. You can easily spot them in their navy blue vests, white shirts, and khaki pants.
 Look for the clipboard with the Blue Suede Service logo.

-You can get something to eat at the Memphis airport beginning at 5 a.m. with a variety of fast-casual and bar and grill-style restaurants serving sit-down and to-go meals throughout the day.
+You can get something to eat at the Memphis airport beginning at 5 a.m. at a variety of fast-casual and bar and grill-style restaurants serving sit-down and to-go meals.
 You can also access free Wi-Fi throughout the terminals.

-McGhee Tyson Airport serves the Knoxville metro area from approximately 12 miles south of the city in the town of Alcoa.
-Allegiant, American Airlines, Delta, and United operate flights year-round, with Frontier Airlines adding seasonal routes during the summer.
-With 130 daily flights, about 20 of which are nonstop, the airport accommodates nearly 2 million passengers a year.
+McGhee Tyson Airport serves the Knoxville metro area from the town of Alcoa, approximately 12 miles south of the city.
+Allegiant, American Airlines, Delta, Frontier, and United operate flights year-round.
+With 130 daily flights, about 20 of which are nonstop, the airport accommodates more than 2 million passengers a year.